AAA

 SYMPOSIUM 3 IN KOPER / CAPODISTRIA (SLOVENIA) (June 20-21, 2011)

-You can see the programme for the third symposium, "Managing multilingual and multiethnic societies and institutions" (held in Koper, Slovenia on June 20-21 2011) .
+Programme for the third symposium, "Managing multilingual and multiethnic societies and institutions" (held in Koper, Slovenia on June 20-21 2011) .

 Session 1: Multilingual policies in contact areas: gaps and issues of national and international language policies at the local levels; demands in global scale and responses, local dimension of language use

-1. Paolo E. Balboni: The quality of multilingual policy in contact areas (full text, 7 pp, PDF)
+1. Paolo E. Balboni The quality of multilingual policy in contact areas (full text, 7 pp, PDF)

 2. Paola Fogar: Multilingual policies, language use and plurilingual education in Friuli-Venezia Giulia: projects and proposals

-4. Peeter Müürsepp: Trilingual University as the Model for the Future (full text, 9 pp, PDF)
+4. Peeter Müürsepp Trilingual University as the Model for the Future (full text, 9 pp, PDF)

 5. Helen Kesonen: Influence of Language Policy to the Local Languages.
 The Case of the Võru Language